Vaib215/fold/README.md

 - Right: Page 3

 When printed double-sided (flip on short edge) and folded in the middle, the pages will appear in the correct order: 1, 2, 3, 4.

+## SEO & Social Sharing

+The tool is optimized for search engines and social media sharing with:

+- Comprehensive meta tags for better search engine visibility
+- Open Graph metadata for rich previews when shared on Facebook, LinkedIn, etc.
+- Twitter Card metadata for enhanced Twitter sharing
+- JSON-LD structured data for better understanding by search engines
+- Favicon and Apple Touch Icon for better branding
+- robots.txt and sitemap.xml for improved search engine crawling

 ## How to Use